Freak613/stage0/README.md

 ## Benefits

 - Zero dependencies, tiny size.
 You barely feel it.
-- No building required.
+- No building, no polyfills required.
 Create JS file, load it in the browser and it will just works.
 - No abstractions.
 Complete freedom over rendering and updating pipelines.
 The code will do only what you want it to do.
 - Template strings.
 You don't need to write DOM API manually, cause cloning is much faster.
 - Performance.
 This library have all good ideas of [domc](https://github.com/Freak613/domc) library, which is already [doing pretty well](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).